GSidiropoulos/typo-robust-multi-positive-DR/README.md

 This repository contains the code for the paper [Improving the Robustness of Dense Retrievers Against Typos via Multi-Positive Contrastive Learning](https://link.springer.com/chapter/10.1007/978-3-031-56063-7_21), ECIR 2024.

 ##
-The code is built on top of the code released for the paper [Typo-Robust Representation Learning for Dense Retrieval](https://github.com/panuthept/DST-DenseRetrieval/tree/main?tab=readme-ov-file)
+The code is built on top of the code released for the paper [Typo-Robust Representation Learning for Dense Retrieval](https://github.com/panuthept/DST-DenseRetrieval/tree/main?tab=readme-ov-file) following the [Tevatron](https://github.com/texttron/tevatron) toolkit for dense retrieval.

 ## Installation
 Use ```setup.sh``` script to install this repository and Python dependency packages: